Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 Now, we're going to add one more Consumer within the same Group.

-In second Ubuntu window the same way try to read:
+In second Ubuntu window try to read the same way:

 run `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic first_topic
 --group first_microservice